Weirdest Lost and Found Items – And How to Get Your Stuff Back

 The Amazing Unclaimed Baggage Center

-The Unclaimed Baggage Center of Scottsboro, Alabama, is where a lot of lost & found items wind up and a lot of them are pretty unusual as you’ll see in the video below.
+The Unclaimed Baggage Center of Scottsboro, Alabama, is where a lot of lost and found items wind up and a lot of them are pretty unusual.
 Not all the inventory comes from airlines; the store’s owners buy unclaimed bags and other items from rental car agencies and buses, too, and sell them to the general public.
 The store itself has become an attraction of sorts, luring visitors from across the country who are looking for bargains or just an unusual experience.

 There are a few things you can do ahead of time to make it easier for airlines and others to reunite you with lost belongings.